yarml/HeliumOS/README.md

 - [Resources](#resources)

 # Getting the sources
-As HeliumOs is hosted in github you can clone the sources with `git` using:
+As HeliumOS is hosted in github you can clone the sources with `git` using:

 `git clone https://github.com/yarml/HeliumOS.git`.